Teeth Grinding (Bruxism)

 • Emotions: Individuals who experience higher levels of nervous tension (anger, pain) or competitive tendencies (anxiety, aggression, etc.) may have an increased risk.

-• Drugs and Medications: Psychiatric medications like antidepressants may lead to bruxism, though this is not typical.
-Tobacco, alcohol, caffeine, and other recreational drug use may also play a role.
+• Drugs & Medications: Psychiatric medications like antidepressants may lead to bruxism, though this is not typical.
+Tobacco, alcohol, caffeine, & other recreational drug use may also play a role.

 • Genetics: Bruxism has been observed to occur in families.

-• Other Medical Conditions: Other sleep, mental health, and medical disorders have been observed in those with bruxism (sleep apnea, ADHD, epilepsy, etc.)
+• Other Medical Conditions: Other sleep, mental health, & medical disorders have been observed in those with bruxism (sleep apnea, ADHD, epilepsy, etc.)

 Signs of bruxism include: